Yamakaja/RuntimeTransformer/README.md

 # RuntimeTransformer

 A tool allowing for easy class modification at runtime, when using a normal javaagent at startup would be to inconvenient.
-Note, this method comes with disadvantages, for example method modifiers may not be altered, new methods can not be created and class inheritance may not be altered.
+Note, this method comes with disadvantages, for example method modifiers may not be altered, new methods can not be created and neither can class inheritance be changed.

 ## Usage